ethanwhite/nescent-sabbatical-proposal/proposal.md

 Introduction and Goals
 ----------------------
-Increasingly large quantities of biological data are being generated and made publicly available for analysis through
+Increasingly large quantities of biological data are being generated and made publicly available for analysis.
+This data includes the results of:

+As a result, biological research is increasingly limited by the rate at which available data can be acquired, organized, and analyzed.

 One of the major challenges for synthetic science is the disconnectedness and heterogeneity of existing data.
 This makes acquiring and using this data a time consuming and error prone process.

-* General mention of data munging being large fraction of work
+This means that scientist spend a lot of time simply assembling, cleaning up, and combining datasets, taking time away from the scientific aspects of the research.

 This is particularly true when trying to work across disciplinary boundaries, because while researchers may be familiar with the general availability and structure of data in their own discipline,